 Labs completed prior to starting Aubagio® include:

 - Tuberculosis test

 - Monthly liver function tests for the first six months

-- Your clinician will likely order cell count and liver function tests every six months after that
+- Following these initial tests, your clinician will likely order cell count and liver function tests every six months.

 Patient advocates talk about

 Kristie Salerno Kent“I have had situations where treatments aren’t approved at first.
 My doctors, nurses, they actually go to bat for me and made it happen.”